knstntn-bv/product-notebook/docs/hypotheses-page.md

 **Purpose**: Convert validated hypotheses into features on the Board.

 **Behavior:**
-1. Click the "+" (Plus) button in the Actions column
+1. Click on a hypothesis row to open the editing dialog
+2. In the right panel of the dialog, click the "Create Feature" button (located below the Status field)
-2. A dialog opens with a pre-filled feature form:
+3. The hypothesis editing dialog closes and a feature creation dialog opens with pre-filled data:
    - **Title**: Pre-filled with the hypothesis "Insight"
-   - **Description**: Pre-filled with the "Solution Hypothesis"
+   - **Description**: Pre-filled with the "Solution Hypothesis" (15-row textarea)
    - **Column**: Defaults to "Backlog"
-   - **Linked Goal**: Optional, can be selected
+   - **Linked Goal**: Optional, can be selected from dropdown
-   - **Linked Initiative**: Optional, can be selected
+   - **Linked Initiative**: Optional, can be selected from dropdown
-3. Modify any fields as needed
+4. Modify any fields as needed
-4. Click "Create Feature" to add the feature to the Board
+5. Click "Create Feature" to add the feature to the Board

 **Note**: A human readable ID is automatically generated when the feature is created.
 The ID format is `XXX-N` where `XXX` is derived from the initiative name (or "NNN" if no initiative) and `N` is a sequential number.
 See [Board Page documentation](./board-page.md#human-readable-id) for more details.

 **Use Case**: This allows users to quickly turn validated hypotheses into actionable features without manual data entry.
+The feature creation is now integrated into the hypothesis editing workflow for better consistency.

-**Note**: The button click is isolated from row click - clicking the button does not open the hypothesis editing dialog.
+**Location**: The "Create Feature" button is located in the right panel of the hypothesis editing dialog, making it easily accessible when reviewing or editing a hypothesis.

 ### Status Sorting